dtinit/data-transfer-project/CODE_OF_CONDUCT.md

 # Contributors Code of Conduct
 The Data Transfer Project team are committed to preserving and fostering a diverse, welcoming and open community.
-The Data Transfer project is open to contributors from all  walks of life and should be a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+The Data Transfer Project is open to contributors from all  walks of life and should be a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.